Aero-Decarbo/decarbo.org/pages/rapport-saf.en.md

 # Progress schedule:

 - Since 2024: work by volunteers and one employee
-- End of April 2025: presentation to Jean-Marc Jancovici
 - June 10, 2025: webinar presenting the interim report
 - End 2025: publication of final report